heavy-duty/platform/apps/DRILL.INSTALLATION.md

 ![Github action environment variables](../.docs/drill/assets/github_actions_secrets.png)

-Congrats, you successfully finished the Drill Ecosystem setup!
-With all stuff are already configured and running, now you can go and test the bounty program for your issues!
+Congrats my fren!
+You effectively finished the Drill Ecosystem setup.
+With everything up and running, go have some fun and test the bounty program for your issues!

 ## FAQ

-If you have any error, please be sure you use the correct env vars in all the platforms (Vercel, Github and Firebase).
+If you have any errors, please be sure you use the correct env vars in all the platforms (Vercel, Github, and Firebase).
 Some commons errors are:

 1. You added a wrong Private Key in the Drill-Github-Gateway deployed on Vercel.
-You have to avoid use ", so instead of this
+Avoid using ", so instead of this:

    ```text
    PRIVATE_KEY="-----BEGIN RSA PRIVATE KEY-----\nM.....==\n-----END RSA PRIVATE KEY-----\n"
    ```

-   you should have
+   you should have something more like this:

    ```text
    PRIVATE_KEY=-----BEGIN RSA PRIVATE KEY-----\nM.....==\n-----END RSA PRIVATE KEY-----\n
    ```

-2. You create a new board using the CLI with a Program ID different that the used in the GITHUB or VERCEL environment variables
+2. You created a new board using the CLI with a different Program ID that the one used in the GITHUB or VERCEL environment variables

-3. You never should end the URL with an /, neither of the URL we use o generate here have a / at the end.
-For example, avoid this:
+3. You mustn't end the URL with “/”.
+Any of the URLs we use in the example have it at the end.
+For example, avoid doing things like:

    ```text
    ...